jw120/fcc-recipe-box/README.md

 * Remove ; and ""
 * Do we need PropTypes?
 * Any more we can do with flow?
-At the moment everything related to redux and (especially) react-redux is unchecked
+At the moment everything related to redux and (especially) react-redux is unchecked.
+Also we have no flow with `*.test.js`
 * Check markdown formatting of this file
-* Add tests
+* Add more tests

 ## Design